Honoring Our Soldiers

 We live in a world of enormous wealth and consumerism.
 The selection of products is overwhelming at times.
 Do you ever find yourself in the store unable to decide among the 30 brands of laundry detergent on the shelf?
 The time I often spend analyzing which brand to buy is actually worth far more to me than any benefit I might derive from saving money or getting better quality with the “right” choice.
 I’m actually happier if I have a more limited selection.
 Faced with too many options, I chafe for what isn’t available, and then I’m dissatisfied with what is.

 Cultivating an awareness of our surroundings is one of the best ways to experience abundance.
-Right now, we are enjoying the beauty of spring.
+Observe the beauty of each season.
+Spring is a great example.
 The power of nature is everywhere.
 Wildflowers are in bloom, trees are resplendent in many different shades of green, and the increasing warm weather draws us outside to revel in nature’s abundance.
 Each of us can experience this wonderful season but only if we take the time to see it, smell it, touch it.
-This time of year, we can be especially grateful for the warmth of welcome sunshine on our skin.
-Perhaps you find yourself arranging flowers and their fragrance fills you with happiness.
-Finding ways to experience these delights of the season increases my feelings of abundance and gratitude for what I experience in my life.
+Every season has it’s own special characteristics that we can revel in.
+Finding ways to experience these delights increases my feelings of abundance and gratitude for what I experience in my life.

 When we feel abundant, we tend to attract abundance.
 When we cultivate an attitude of scarcity, our minds focus on what we don’t have, and in turn, we attract less of what we need and want.
 Try finding something in your environment this week that makes you truly grateful.
 Experience how happy and abundant this appreciation makes you feel.
 Enjoy life as William Blake expressed it in “Auguries of Innocence”: